 Module 1: Installing, upgrading, and migrating servers and workloads

-This module explains how to prepare and install Nano Server and Server Core.
-This module also explains how to upgrade and migrate server roles and workloads.
+This module describes the new features of Windows Server 2016, and explains how to prepare for and install Nano Server and Server Core.
+This module also describes how to plan a server upgrade and migration strategy, and explains how to perform a migration of server roles and workloads within and across domains.
 Finally, this module explains how to choose an activation model based on your environment characteristics.

 Introducing Windows Server 2016